Under the banner “Visions of Freedom”, the 29th New York African Film Festival will run from May 12 to 17, 2022 at Film at Lincoln Center.

 WHERE: New York City

-ABOUT THE FESTIVAL: African Film Festival, Inc. (AFF) was founded in 1990.
+African Film Festival was founded in 1990.
 Its flagship program, the New York African Film Festival (NYAFF) launched in 1993.
-This program takes place annually in collaboration with Film Society of Lincoln Center, Maysles Cinema Institute, and Brooklyn Academy of Music (BAM).
-Whenever possible, NYAFF invites filmmakers to New York City to present their work and hold post-screening discussions with a wide range of audiences.
+This program takes place annually in collaboration with Film at Lincoln Center, Maysles Cinema Institute, and Brooklyn Academy of Music (BAM).

 25th New York African Film Festival to Commemorate Nelson Mandela’s 100th Birthday + to Open with Apolline Traoré’s ‘BORDERS’